Graph Puzzles I.1: Oriented Berge-Fulkerson Conjecture: o6c4c panorama

 \subsection{o6c4c for Isaacs flower snarks, and almost strong Petersen colouring}

 In this section we will show a construction of o6c4c solutions for flower snarks, based on the \bothcite{HagglundSteffen} paper, in which the authors explore the notion of Petersen colouring (which implies both 6c4c and 5cdc).
-They also introduce the notion of \textit{strong Petersen colouring}, when it exists for the graph it implies both o6c4c and o5cdc solutions.
+They also explore the notion of \textit{strong Petersen colouring}, which was introduced in \bothcite{Jaeger1985PC}; when it exists for the graph it implies both o6c4c and o5cdc solutions.
 However, it seems that very rare snarks have this property (e. g., only 8 among 3247 snarks with number of vertices $\le 28$ have this colouring), and the authors also proved that flower snarks don't have this property.
 The authors also prove that flower snarks have non-strong Petersen colouring using $K_{3,3}^*$-reduction technique.

 Flower snarks were discovered by R.~Isaacs in \bothcite{Isaacs}.
 For odd $k \ge 1$ the flower snark $J_{2k+1}$ has vertex set

 and edge set

 where indices are added modulo $2k+1$.\sidenote[][]{For $k=1$ it's a weak snark with girth $3$, also known as Tietze's graph.}